vvoody-/nette-date-time-input/README.md

 }
 ```

+## Validation
+* You can use any `addRule(Form::XXX` like you are used to do for any other input.
+* Rules `Form::VALID` and `Form::FILLED` are reimplemented to behave according to given DateTime format.

 # How does it work?
 It creates simple text input.
 Handling client side is fully up to you.
 (For example: https://eonasdan.github.io/bootstrap-datetimepicker/)